Ademir161/Ademir161.github.io/_posts/2018-07-30-hamzabegovic-topic-modeling.md

 ### Task:
 We had to topic model our dispatch with a provided R script and compare two different versions.
 One with using 30 topics and one with
 40 topics.
 All instructions regarding the script and using R were included in the script itself.
-The only number I changed between both scripts were on line 76 the number of topics.
+The only number I changed between both scripts were on line 76 the number of topics and the reiteration from 100 to 500 on line 79.
 I am not sure though if there had to be changed anything more.

 ### Script:
 ```